nixinfra/web1/content/_index.md

 ## 3. Target Audience

-- <i class="fas fa-user-graduate"></i> Beginners and students needing to learn Network and System knowledge.
+- Beginners and students needing to learn Network and System knowledge.
-- <i class="fas fa-certificate"></i> Individuals seeking to refresh knowledge for relevant certification exams related to networking and systems.
+- Individuals seeking to refresh knowledge for relevant certification exams related to networking and systems.
-- <i class="fas fa-briefcase"></i> Working professionals who need to update knowledge or quickly look up information for application.
+- Working professionals who need to update knowledge or quickly look up information for application.

 ---